 But the Toldois Aharoin disagrees with both the RASHBAM and the RITVA.
 The Toldois Aharoin offers that the Melech Malchei HaMelachim didn't want his name included since He was completely upset by the fact that no one could ever get His name right.
 He cites a beautiful discussion from the Zoihar: Rabbi Shimon Bar Yoichai, sitting around a campfire with his followers, tells them that one must try to know the Ain Sof, the unknowable aspect of the Omnipresent, by giving it a name.
 "What would YOU call the Ain Sof?" he asks each of his followers,

 One follower responds "Rebbe, I would call Him 'Fred' because that is a name I can relate to, since I once had a dog named Fred, and a dog is man's best friend.".
-Another follower says, "I will call Him 'Phil', because the Jewish People have a Bris with the Ain Sof, and that is what I nicknamed my Bris Milah when I was sixteen years old."
+Another follower says, "I will call Him 'Spike', because the Jewish People have a Bris with the Ain Sof, and that is what I nicknamed my Bris Milah when I was sixteen years old."
 And so they went around the circle.

 I, the RAPAS, would like to offer a new answer to this question.
-The Rebboinoisheloilum's name is obscured from the Megillah so that Klal Yisroel would know that sometimes we have to solve our own problems.
+The Rebboinoisheloilum's name is obscured from the Megillah so Klal Yisroel would know that some time we have to solve our own problems.
 We cannot rely on a deus ex machina, an external solution, heavenly or otherwise, to resolve the most challenging issues of our day.
 We must use our own intelligence and creativity to devise and implement our best alternatives.

 Take for example the issue of peace between Klal Yisroel and the Arab world.
 Some would say that we should give up all of the West Bank in exchange for peace.
 Others would say that we should not give up one inch.
 I would like to humbly suggest that in exchange for real peace, we should be prepared to make sacrifices, even painful ones.
 However, it should be clear to all sides that not everyone will get what they want.
-But in the spirit of compromise, I am certain that we can reach a creative understanding.
+But in the spirit of compromise, I am certain that we can reach an understanding.
 Consequently, while I am not certain what we should do with the West Bank, in exchange for real peace we should give Brooklyn to the Palestinians.
-And if calm prevails there, we can talk later about giving back other territories including the Five Towns, Teaneck, and Miami Beach.
+And if calm prevails there, we can talk later about giving back other territories including the Five Towns, Teaneck, and Skokie.

-Ah Freilechin Yuntif, You Minuval
+Ah Freilachin Yuntif, You Minuval